 SEO is very important for big radio station events because when people hear about the event on the radio, many will immediately search for it on Google.
 I've seen radio stations have massive website traffic spikes on the day that they announced their concert lineup.
 Sure enough, this traffic came from people who searched for the name of the concert (not the name of the radio station) on Google.
 For example, they would hear about “Big Field Day” on WKRP, and then search for “Big Field Day” on Google to get more details.

 Make sure that you know what people will see in their Google results when they conduct that search — optimize your webpage for search engines.
 If you use a tool like the Yoast SEO plugin (for WordPress websites), you can easily tailor the Google search results snippet.

-By making sure you’ve done these things, you can help ensure the success of your radio station’s next big event.
-I recently hosted a webinar that offers more “Digital Strategies for Radio Station Events.”
-You’ll find more tips like this in it:
+By making sure you've done these things, you can help ensure the success of your radio station's next big event.
+If you want more ideas, check out my webinar, “Digital Strategies for Radio Station Events.”
+You'll find more tips like this in it:

 - A Simple Digital Treat to Thank Your Radio Listeners This Thanksgiving - November 13, 2023

 - Interview Questions When Hiring Your Radio Station's Next Digital Marketing Manager - November 6, 2023

 - A Radio Conversation with ChatGPT: Part 2 – Promotions - October 30, 2023